How to Choose Cabinet Painting Contractors

 Is it all about price, though?
 Probably not.
 Okay, definitely not.
 Yes, you’re going to want a contractor who can accomplish your goals within your budget, but you also want a contractor you can trust to do the best job possible.
 You want to love the results, and that means choosing the right company.

-We’ve compiled a few essential questions you should ask contractors, including us, when you are ready to get a quote.
+We’ve compiled a few essential questions you should ask to ensure you choose the best cabinet refinishing contractor, including us, when you are ready to get a quote.

 How many kitchens have you done?

 This question gets right to the experience level of the contractor.
 The more they’ve done, the more experience they have and the more they’ve seen.
 Experience usually coincides with efficiency and quality.
-When it comes to kitchen-cabinet repainting, you want someone who can do a superb job within your desired time frame.
+When it comes to kitchen cabinet repainting, you want someone who can do a superb job within your desired time frame, that actually specializes in painting cabinets.

 May I talk to some references?